fostroll/junky/doc/README_DATASETS.md

 ```
 Makes a deep copy of the `WordDataset` object.
 If **with_data** is `False`,
 the `Dataset` source in the new object will be empty.
 The model and all other
-attributes attributes will be copied.
+attributes will be copied.
 The `ds.emb_model` attribute is copied
 by link.

 ```python